SteveCaine/NextBus-Mantle/README.md

 To simplify this, my [unix-scripts](https://github.com/SteveCaine/unix-scripts) repository includes a 'cloneall' script to download all my public repositories to the current folder; the script contains detailed instructions on its use.

 **To use this code**, launch the app and tap any row in either the two sections of the table presented.
 Each will execute a single operation (either requesting new data or parsing cached/bundle data) and display a Success/Failed messagse in the table cell.
-Detailed information about the response is written to the Xcode debugger's console.
+Detailed information about the response is written to the Xcode debugger's console. *See note above that this service has been discontinued.*

 Rows in the first section -- "**Make Request**" create a 'request' object that is responsible for making the request and holding the response data.
 This pattern allows the request object to look for XML files saved from previous requests, and use those in place of a new request if the file is younger than a 'stale age' specified by each request class.